qbottle9foundationn/rust-draft2/README.md

 The following features are described at a conceptual level for analysis and detection research:

-* **Aimbot (analysis only)** — conceptual algorithms for target selection, smoothing functions, FOV calculations, and telemetry useful for building detection heuristics.
+* **Aimbot** — conceptual algorithms for target selection, smoothing functions, FOV calculations, and telemetry useful for building detection heuristics.
-* **ESP (overlay concepts)** — diagrams and rendering prototypes showing how player, loot, and structure information can be represented on-screen for telemetry and UX testing.
+* **ESP** — diagrams and rendering prototypes showing how player, loot, and structure information can be represented on-screen for telemetry and UX testing.
-* **Wallhack (visualization)** — illustrative examples describing rendering and tagging approaches used by overlays; valuable for anti‑cheat pattern recognition and mitigations.
+* **Wallhack** — illustrative examples describing rendering and tagging approaches used by overlays; valuable for anti‑cheat pattern recognition and mitigations.
-* **Triggerbot (detection examples)** — high‑level descriptions of trigger conditions useful for generating false‑positive scenarios in detection test suites.
+* **Triggerbot** — high‑level descriptions of trigger conditions useful for generating false‑positive scenarios in detection test suites.
-* **Auxiliary modules (documented conceptually)** — recoil compensation models, aim‑prediction math, and minimap/telemetry visualizations — all documented for the purpose of improving defensive classifiers.
+* **Auxiliary modules** — recoil compensation models, aim‑prediction math, and minimap/telemetry visualizations — all documented for the purpose of improving defensive classifiers.

 > These descriptions are intentionally non-actionable and are provided solely to help defenders and researchers reason about common cheat behaviors and detection signals.